lgfausak/sqlauth/README.md

 the database, this method is used to authenticate a user credentials on login (for wampcra).
 The second is in authorize.check_permission() method.
 This does a lookup of the topic/action being requested for the current session/authid.
-These are both emgedded mostly for performance reasons.
+These are both embedded mostly for performance reasons.
 There isn't any reason the code in these two places couldn't do a call to the db.info rpc to determine the type of database that is connected, then customize the query accordingly.
 I'm just not concerned